joehalloran/sql-coursework/README.md

 <div style="page-break-after: always;"></div>

-# Task 3: Database queries
+# Section 3: Database queries

 ## a) How many practices and registered patients are there in the N17 postcode Area?